Matbe34/lankir/docs/architecture/wails-integration.md

 # Wails Integration

-PDF App uses Wails v2 to bridge the Go backend with the web-based frontend.
+Lankir uses Wails v2 to bridge the Go backend with the web-based frontend.

 ## How Wails Works